Hanjia Lyu

 Hanjia Lyu, Jiebo Luo

-[PDF] [Video] [Poster] [Bibtex]
+[PDF] [Video] [Poster]

-Understanding political polarization on social platforms is important as public opinions may become increasingly extreme when they are circulated in homogeneous communities, thus potentially causing damages in the real world.
-Automatically detecting political ideology of social media users can help better understand political polarization.
 We adopt a heterogeneous graph neural network to jointly model user characteristics, multimodal post contents as well as user-item relations in a bipartite graph to learn a comprehensive and effective user embedding without requiring ideology labels.

 • Click for zooming up.